 The Mackay Regional Botanic Gardens offers a special program of fun and educational opportunities suitable for toddlers, playgroups, family day care, child care and kindergarten aged children (from 18 months - 5 years).
-For school-aged children please see the Planted brochure.
+For school-aged children please see the Plant-ed page of this website.

 What do we have to offer?

 A place to play and learn…

 Why not use the Under the Banyan PlayGarden to develop your child’s muscles and confidence?
 There are things to slide on, pull, push, climb, swing, spin, balance and explore water and sand!
 It’s a great place to learn about forces and energy.
 The Seedlings area of the PlayGarden was designed with small children in mind, equipped with toilets, drinking fountain and a nearby car park.

 There is a new B.B.Q. facility there too, for family get togethers.

 Book your visit with us so we can make sure there are no maintenance activities happening in the area when you arrive or come along on the selected dates below already organised for you to enjoy.